This post is a summary of ASB loans and why I think it’s an awesome investment

 ASB2 is the new cousin of ASB, which is very similar except with a limited fund size of RM 10 billion

-ASB Financing an almost guaranteed get-rich-slow scheme, with emphasis being on the get rich part.
-Banks are given
+ASB Financing is an almost guaranteed get-rich-slow scheme, with emphasis being on the get rich part.
+Banks are permitted to lend up to RM 200,000 over 30 years per individual.
+The numbers?

 - Save RM 1,110 monthly (RM 13,320 annually)